 Year 3 also brought a very influential individual into the mix as Dr. Damon Andrew from the University of Tennessee came to speak at the conference.
 Andrew was so impressed with Troy University that he became the Dean of the College of Health and Human Services.
 Andrew worked with Green and others in growing the conference and the association.
 Andrew’s office funded the first Sport Management Scholar Lifetime Achievement Award which was presented to Dr. Packianathan Chelladurai.
 This began a strong growth period for the association and conference.
 During this time Dr. Mike Martinez was hired by Troy University.
 He soon took a strong leadership role with the association.
 Dr. Laura Hatfield, Dr. Matt Walker and Dr. Adam Love all contributed to the growth of the association during this period.
 Another important development was the honoring of Dr. Bill Sutton as a lifetime achievement scholar.
 Upon learning more about the association and the conference, Sutton agreed to be president of the association and helped elevate the status of the group.
 Also, during this time, Jubenville was working at creating a journal in applied sport management.
 Once the journal was up and running, Jubenville, Goss and other leaders negotiated with Green, Andrew and Martinez to make the journal the official journal of the Southern Sport Management Association.

 As the journal was gaining traction in the field, the association formed an official board of directors and Dr. Andrew and Dr. Matt Walker became editors of the journal.
 The first official board of directors meeting for the SSMA was held at the Troy Marriott in April of 2013.
 By this time Martinez was the president of the association and the those present at the meeting were, Damon Andrew, Ben Goss, Fred Green, Laura Hatfield, Colby Jubenville, Adam Love, Mike Martinez, Bill Sutton and Matt Walker.
 Things were moving quickly and the conference was finally moving away from Troy University.
 The 10th annual conference was held in Nashville, Tennessee, with the backing of the Nashville Predators, March 26-28 2014.
 Green was taking on a diminishing role and was presented the Founding Presidents award at the conference.
 The board, recognizing the growth of the journal and the need for a more national presence, initiated discussions about forming a national applied sport management association.
 Things again moved quickly, as Andrew and Martinez took positions at LSU and the last Southern Sport Management Association conference was held in Baton Rouge, Louisiana – February of 2015.
 In March 2015 the board voted to form the Applied Sport Management Association and the 1st conference was held in Baton Rouge in 2016.
+Since that time, the ASMA conference has matured into a preeminent event for applied sport research, sport practitioner panels, student case study competitions, and student research competitions.
+The ASMA conference now attracts national and international audiences and in recent years has benefited tremendously from being hosted by schools such as Ball State, Baylor, Belmont, Samford, and Schreiner.

 History provided by: Dr. Fred Green, Troy University